epicweb-dev/advanced-react-patterns/README.md

 - **Marty the Money Bag** 💰 will give you specific tips (and sometimes code) along the way
-- **Hannah the Hundred** 💯 will give you extra challenges you can do if you finish the exercises early.
+- **Hannah the Hundred** 💯 will give you extra challenges you can do if you finish the exercises early
-- **Olivia the Owl** 🦉 will give you useful tidbits/best practice notes and a link for elaboration and feedback.
+- **Olivia the Owl** 🦉 will give you useful tidbits/best practice notes and a link for elaboration and feedback
 - **Dominic the Document** 📜 will give you links to useful documentation
 - **Berry the Bomb** 💣 will be hanging around anywhere you need to blow stuff up (delete code)
 - **Peter the Product Manager** 👨‍💼 helps us know what our users want
-- **Alfred the Alert** 🚨 will occasionally show up in the test failures with potential explanations for why the tests are failing.
+- **Alfred the Alert** 🚨 will occasionally show up in the test failures with potential explanations for why the tests are failing

 ## Contributors